adamroyle/ing-au-login/README.md

 Easily login to your ING Australia bank account using [puppeteer](https://pptr.dev/).

-This code circumvents ING's "secure" login keypad by analysing the pixel data of the keypad images.
+This package circumvents ING's "secure" login keypad by analysing the pixel data of the keypad images.

 ![ING Login](ing.png)